Dan-Padovani/Explorer_projeto03_Rocketsect/Readme.md

 ### :computer: About

-In this challenge, it was requested to create a simple desktop landing page, aplying the basic concepts of HTML an CSS and using semantic and accessibility HTML elements, that's the reason we don't have any responsive here.
+In this challenge, it was requested to create a simple desktop landing page, aplying the basics concepts of HTML an CSS, semantic and accessibility HTML elements, everything we studied in project 01 and 02.

 I had the oportunity to practice and study:
+*	Customize fonts with CSS;
+*	The basic of Figma and how we use to build a web aplication;
+*	Paddings and position;
 * Semantic and accessibility HTML;
 *	Concept of CSS Box Model and Flexbox;
-* Basic of DevTools;
+* Basic of DevTools.

 ---